pranjal7781/Zomato_Restaurant_Analysis/README.md

 * `zomato data - Sheet1.xlsx`: The primary dataset file.
 * `zomato data - Sheet2.xlsx`: The country code mapping file.
 * `README.md`: This file, providing an overview of the project.
+* `Report Images` : An Image of the Power BI report.